jaiswarvipin/test/README.md

-Now we had mapped with jenkins with root folder and thing are working
+Now we had mapped with Jenkins with root folder and thing are working